I'm from the City

-I'm from the City is a 1938 American Western film directed by Ben Holmes, who also wrote the original story that was adapted into a screenplay by Nicholas T. Barrows, Robert St. Clair and John Grey.
+I'm from the City is a 1938 American comedy Western film directed by Ben Holmes, who also wrote the original story that was adapted into a screenplay by Nicholas T. Barrows, Robert St. Clair and John Grey.
 William Sistrom produced the film for RKO Pictures, which also distributed the film.
 It premiered on August 5, 1938.
 The film stars Joe Penner, Richard Lane and Lorraine Krueger.